Managing Post-Acute Withdrawal Symptoms (PAWS) in Relapse Prevention

 Engaging in therapy or support groups can provide a safe space to explore and address underlying emotional issues that contribute to volatility during PAWS.
 These avenues offer tools and guidance to enhance emotional regulation skills, fostering resilience against the urge to revert to alcohol consumption as a coping mechanism.
 Additionally, cultivating a strong support network of trusted individuals who understand the struggles of PAWS can offer invaluable emotional support during vulnerable moments.

-See also Addressing Misconceptions About MAT in the Context of Alcohol Relapse Prevention
+See also Understanding the Chronic Nature of Alcohol Addiction and Its Implications for Relapse Prevention

 Implementing stress-reduction techniques, such as deep breathing exercises or physical activities like yoga or meditation, can help manage emotional turbulence during PAWS.
 These practices aid in promoting relaxation, reducing anxiety levels, and promoting emotional stability.
 By prioritizing self-care and emotional well-being, individuals can strengthen their resilience and fortitude in navigating the challenges of PAWS and avoiding relapse triggers.